salrashid123/yubikey/README.md

 >> **WARNING:**  `YubiKeyTokenSource` is highly experimental.
 This repo is NOT supported by Google

-`google/oauth2/YubiKeyTokenSource` is a variation of `google/oauth2/JWTAccessTokenSourceFromJSON` where the private key used to sign the JWT is embedded within a [PIV-enabled YubiKey](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html).

-The private key in raw form _not_ exportable or exposed to the filesystem or any process other than through the Yubikey interface.
-This token source uses the yubikey alone to `sign` the JWT which is then used to access a Google Cloud API.

 This library uses [go-piv](https://github.com/go-piv/piv-go) which is a go-native interface to yubikey (vs wrapper around C).
 To use this library, install [PSCS Lite libpcsclite-dev ](https://github.com/go-piv/piv-go#installation)